Careers at PCOA

 PCOA offers a comprehensive benefits package, including:

-• Employees working at least 30 hours per week are eligible for medical, (PPO and HDHP with or without an HSA) dental, and vision benefits.
-Employees working at least 37.5 hours per week are eligible for additional voluntary life and AD&D, as well as long- and short-term disability benefits.
+• Employees working at least thirty (30) hours per week are eligible for medical, (PPO and HDHP with or without an HSA) dental, and vision benefits.
+Employees working at least thirty-seven and a half (37.5) hours per week are eligible for additional voluntary life and AD&D, as well as long- and short-term disability benefits.

-• Regular, full-time employees receive 14 paid holidays, 21 days of vacation and 15.5 days of sick leave.
+• Regular, full-time employees receive fourteen (14) paid holidays, twenty-one (21) days of vacation, and fifteen and a half (15.5) days of sick leave.
 Part-time employees receive a prorated amount of time off depending on the number of hours worked.

 • Employees are immediately eligible to contribute and are vested in a 401K plan upon hire.